truchas/truchas-tpl/README.md

 make this system work.
 All that matters is that the Truchas cmake step can find them.

+#### Supported compilers
+Although individually the TPLs can be built with any number of different compilers, it is strongly recommended that they be built with the same compilers used to build Truchas (the Fortran compiler vendor *must* be the same).
+Please see the BUILDING file in the Truchas distribution for a list of compilers supported by Truchas.

 ### Quick Start Guide
 The packages that can be built are HDF5, NetCDF, Exodus, HYPRE, Petaca, YAJL, and SWIG.
 Compressed tarfiles of their source distributions can be found in